teler-sh/teler/README.md

 teler was designed to be a fast, terminal-based threat analyzer.
 Its core idea is to quickly analyze and hunt threats in real time!

 ## Demo

+Here is a preview of `teler` with conditions of use as:

 | **Buffer-streams** 	| **Incremental** 	|
 |--------------------	|-----------------	|